cesc1989/backend-handbook/en/dependencies/essentials.md

 ## How to install them?

-Create a `bash` file and add the following contents:
+Create a `bash` file and add the following content:

 ```bash
 #!/bin/bash